Boscastle to Minster Church circular walk

 Minster (St Merthiana's) Church, in a valley on the outskirts of Boscastle, is on a site which dates back 1500 years to Celtic times.
 It was originally known as "Tolcarne" which means literally "rocky hole" and has been interpreted as meaning a chapel made from rocks.
 Parts of the church there today dates back to 1150, built by William de Bottreaux.
 The church was restored twice after falling into disrepair, so there are some features that date back to the Tudor period and others to Victorian times.
 Look out for the mysterious carved scissors on the tower wall.
 No one knows why they're there!
 Suggestions include a trademark of the stonemason, or an homage to the wool trade which funded the church restoration.
 In early spring, the church is surrounded by a carpet of daffodils and wild garlic.

-8. Go through the gate onto the lane, turn right and follow it up the hill to a junction.
+8. Go through the gate onto the lane, turn right and follow it up the hill to a junction where a lane joins from the left beside a cottage.

 The church building at Minster and surrounding countryside in the Valency Valley provide ideal habitat for the endangered species, the Greater Horseshoe bat which forages for moths and beetles in the nearby woods and pastures.
 The colony at Minster is the largest known in Cornwall, containing around 5% of the entire UK population.
 The bats can be seen in summer emerging from their roosts about half an hour after sunset.